raulpulido/Advanced_Lane_Detection_RP/README.md

 Here is the same image undistored via camera calibration:
 ![undist_cal5](output_images/undistort_calibration.png)

-The final calibration matrices are saved in the pickle file 'calibrate_camera.p'

 ## Lane detection pipeline
 The following describes and illustrates the steps involved in the lane detection pipeline.
 For illustration, below is the original image we will use as an example: